Tanujain0811/Anime-Verse-App-Seekho/README.md

 4.Sync the Gradle files to download dependencies.
 5.Build and run the app on an emulator or physical device.

+**Known Issues and Limitations**

+Offline Mode:
+The app does not support offline mode as it relies on real-time API calls.

 **Future Enhancements**

 1.Implement search functionality to find specific anime.